 Cardiovascular exercise is a workout that increases your heart rate and increases oxygenated blood flow throughout the body.

-This offers numerous health benefits, including promoting cardiovascular health, aiding weight loss, preventing inflammation, promoting better sleep, regulating blood glucose, and promoting brain function.
+It offers numerous health benefits, including promoting cardiovascular health, aiding weight loss, preventing inflammation, promoting better sleep, regulating blood glucose, and promoting brain function.

 To benefit from this exercise, experts recommend aiming at 150 minutes of moderate activity per week, or 30 minutes a day for at least 5 days a week.